aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/playerdata addressing.md

 - instance.`partyorder`: This array contains the [animids](../Enums%20and%20IDs/AnimIDs.md) ordered by the `animid` fields of `playerdata`'s elements.
 In other words, it's the rendered overworld party order.
 It is updated on ChangeParty and everytime the player switches the formation, but is otherwise only used by [StartBattle](StartBattle.md)
 - `partypointer`: This array maps battle formation position to `playerdata` indexes and it is always composed of 3 elements (which is the maximum amount of player party members).
 It is affected during a battle party switch or swap (which occurs as part of [SwitchParty](Battle%20flow/Action%20coroutines/SwitchParty.md) and [SwitchPos](Battle%20flow/Action%20coroutines/SwitchPos.md))

 Initially, `partypointer` is initialised to {0, 1, 2} on StartBattle.
 Later on in that coroutine, it will try to align `partypointer` and `partyorder` so they contain matching arrays with the player party being aligned with this.
-This alignement is done by calling a fast [SwitchParty](Battle%20flow/Action%20coroutines/SwitchParty.md) repeatedly until they both aligne (no call is done if they already happened to align).
+This alignement is done by calling a fast [SwitchParty](Battle%20flow/Action%20coroutines/SwitchParty.md) repeatedly until they both align (no call is done if they already happened to align).

 This works because a switch during battle works differently than in the overworld.
 If the overworld only involved rotating the `animid` fields, in battle, a switch only involves rotating the `partypointer` elements.
 This alone doesn't switch anything so what [SwitchParty](Battle%20flow/Action%20coroutines/SwitchParty.md) and [SwitchPos](Battle%20flow/Action%20coroutines/SwitchPos.md) do after the switch is to also update the `playerdata` elements with some information, but notably, it changes the position of the `battleentity`.
 This means that as far as the entities are concerned, a switch truly took place as far as the data are concerned, but as far as the `animid` are concerned, they are left unchanged leaving no visual changes like in the overworld.
 It just provides a different view of the same `playerdata` array.